-After successful events in 2015 and 2017, the Kentucky Writing Workshop is back for 2019!
-Writing Day Workshops excited to announce The 2019 Kentucky Writing Workshop — a full-day “How to Get Published” writing event in Louisville, KY, on April 6, 2019.
+After successful events in 2015, 2017, and 2019, the Kentucky Writing Workshop is back for 2020!
+Writing Day Workshops excited to announce the online 2020 Kentucky Writing Workshop — a full-day “How to Get Published” writing event in Louisville, KY, on April 4, 2020.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
-Note that there are limited seats at the event (175 total).
+Note that there are limited spaces at the event (175 total).
 All questions about the event regarding schedule, details and registration are answered below.
-Thank you for your interest in the 2019 Kentucky Writing Workshop!
+Thank you for your interest in the 2020 Kentucky Writing Workshop!

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop on Saturday, April 6, 2019, at the Louisville Marriott East.
+This is a special one-day online “How to Get Published” writing workshop on Saturday, April 4, 2020, at the Louisville Marriott East.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s faculty so far includes:

 - literary agent Cate Hart (Harvey Klinger Literary)

 - literary agent Alexandra Weiss (Jennifer De Chiara Literary)